 In many ways, high school is becoming more like college, where students can customize their course of study to reflect individual interests and career goals.
 The result is that students at Mohonasen High School have more choices in their coursework (particularly after grade 9) than ever before.

 Choices in coursework are explained in greater detail in the Mohonasen High School Course of Study Guide.
 Parents and students are encouraged to be proactive about calling or making appointments with their school counselor whenever they have questions about which courses they can choose from and which would best serve their future goals.
 Counselors meet with every student each year by grade.
 Counselors recognize that some parents want more input and information than others.
 However, parent involvement is always encouraged and accommodated.
 In 9th grade, counselors will send a formal letter home inviting you to come in.
-In grades 10-12, a school messenger email will alert you that your yearly meeting is approaching and direct you to call your child’s counselor to schedule a meeting.
+In grades 10-12, a google calendar invite by email will alert you to the date of your student’s conference.
+The calendar invite will instruct you how to RSVP to attend the meeting or reschedule if necessary..

 In general, here’s what students and parents can expect at each grade level when it comes to selecting high school courses.
 See our general policies and procedures regarding course registration.

 Parents are invited – along with their son or daughter – to an evening high school information program – usually held in January or February.
 Students and parents are invited to a freshman orientation session, usually scheduled the week before school starts.

 High school counselors meet with students in large group presentations in January or February to provide an orientation to high school and explain what choices they have in courses.
 Students make preliminary course requests and these are mailed home for parents to sign off on.

 This is a key year for developing a game plan for the rest of high school.
 Counselors send how a letter inviting every ninth-grader and his or her parents to a personal conference sometime in March or April.
 Each conference lasts about 40 minutes.